SpicetechGmbH/Genericy-Getting-Started/Readme.md

 ### Prerequisites
 - Docker and Docker Compose installed.
 [Install Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/)
-- A license file, which must be obtained from the Genericy website: [https://www.genericy.de](https://www.genericy.de)

 ### Steps to Get Started with a SQLite Sample Database